Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 logger
 *******

-The first :class:`~lightning.pytorch.loggers.logger.Logger` being used.
+The first :class:`~lightning_pytorch.loggers.logger.Logger` being used.

 loggers
 ********

-The list of :class:`~lightning.pytorch.loggers.logger.Logger` used.
+The list of :class:`~lightning_pytorch.loggers.logger.Logger` used.

 .. code-block:: python